MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Mr. P. Umpkin.md

 It is the [[TfSD SB - Gamemodes - Extra Game|Extra Game]] version of [[TfSD SB - Enemies - Two Face|Two Face]].
 ### AI States
+#### Follow Player
+The enemy starts in an idle, calm state where they cannot be inhaled.
+When the player gets in their one-tile radius, the enemy switches to an alerted state and follow the player with high friction.